Polyphenols in Olive Oil: 6 Health Benefits You Should Know

 Why are polyphenols in olive oil particularly important?

-Olive oil rich in polyphenols, such as O'Liv PLUS, contains compounds such as tyrosol, hydroxytyrosol and oleuropein.
-These substances protect blood lipids in particular from oxidative stress.
-As a result, olive oil rich in polyphenols makes a significant contribution to the health-promoting effects of the Mediterranean diet.
+Polyphenol-rich olive oil, such as O'Liv PLUS, contains compounds such as tyrosol, hydroxytyrosol, and oleuropein.
+These substances primarily protect blood lipids from oxidative stress.
+Thus, polyphenol-rich olive oil makes a significant contribution to the health-promoting effects of the Mediterranean diet.

 How high should the polyphenol content be in olive oil?

-Polyphenol content varies greatly depending on the type of olive, the region where it is grown and the time of harvest.
+Polyphenol content varies greatly depending on the olive variety, growing region, and harvest time.
 Conventional olive oils often contain only 50 to 100 mg/kg of polyphenols.
-However, a high-quality olive oil such as O'Liv PLUS should contain at least 750 mg/kg to provide real health benefits.
+However, a high-quality olive oil like O'Liv PLUS should contain at least 750 mg/kg to provide real health benefits.

 Close-up of green olives growing on a tree branch with green leaves.